 - Wrap each beet in foil with the thyme leaves, then put in a dish and bake at 325 until just tender when pierced, about 1 hour depending on your oven and the size of the beets.
 Cool the beets in an ice bath to make peeling easy (or just cool in your fridge), then cut each beet in half and cut into wedges.

-- Heat the butter in a wide saute pan like a 1o inch, then add the beets and warm through on medium low heat, add the stems and cook for a few minutes more.
-When the beets are warmed through and the stems are tender, finally add the leaves, season to taste with salt and pepper, then cover the pan to wilt the greens with the steam quickly for 30 seconds.
+- Heat the butter in a wide saute pan like a 10 inch, then add the beets and warm through on medium low heat, add the stems and leaves.
+Season to taste with salt and pepper, then cover the pan to wilt the greens with the steam quickly for a few minutes, until the leaves are tender and taste good to you.

 - Remove the lid, toss or stir the beats, stems and leaves, and finish the dish with a shot of good quality red wine vinegar.